BioNLP-OST/supporting-resources/README.md

 ### Output

 Tabular text files.
-We can also export in XML^*, RDF^*, PubAnnotation JSON.
+We can also export in XML*, RDF*, PubAnnotation JSON.

-^* requires to write a connector.
+* requires to write a connector.